MarioSanzRodrigo/GREDOS/README.md

  - [Scenario 4: OpenStack as ISP Cloud](https://github.com/carlosv5/GREDOS/wiki/openstack_gredos): this scenario deploy cloud and client sides except from the Banana Pi (physical).
 Cloud side is deployed with OpenStack.

  ## BananaPi
+You need to understand the Banana Pi's configuration in order to deploy the scenarios 1,3 and 4.
+[Here](https://github.com/carlosv5/GREDOS/wiki/BananaPi) there is an explanation.

 ## Author